The Last Barfighter

-"The Last Barfighter" is the 22nd and final episode of the thirty-second season of the American animated television series The Simpsons, and the 706th episode overall.
+"The Last Barfighter" is the twenty-second and final episode of the thirty-second season of the American animated television series The Simpsons, and the 706th episode overall.
 It aired in the United States on Fox on May 23, 2021.
 The episode was directed by Timothy Bailey and written by Dan Vebber.

-In the episode, a parody of John Wick: Chapter 2 and John Wick: Chapter 3 – Parabellum, a secret society of bartenders seeks ultimate vengeance on Homer and his friends after Moe breaks their most sacred rule.
-Ian McShane voices Artemis, a parody of his John Wick character Winston.
+In the episode, a secret society of bartenders seeks ultimate vengeance on Homer and his friends after Moe breaks their most sacred rule.
+Ian McShane voices Artemis.
+The episode received positive reviews.

 Plot

 When a Krusty the Clown taping is cancelled, Milhouse convinces Bart to sneak into the audience of a Spanish-language game show.
 Bart gets picked to participate in an audience prize round, and chooses a crystal skull that Homer later reveals to be a novelty bottle for a rare and expensive tequila.
 After constant taunting from Bart, Homer eventually steals the skull and takes it to Moe’s Tavern, where Homer, Lenny, Carl, and Barney invite Moe to drink with them.

 After a chaotic, drunken night, Moe reveals several secrets about Springfield’s residents, eventually exposing Homer and his friends’ secrets too, at which point they abandon Moe.
 Moe visits a secret society of bartenders at "The Confidential" hotel, and the society says that Moe broke their most sacred rule by running his mouth to Homer and his friends.
 The society threatens that they will inject his regulars with "Anti-Booze", a serum preventing the receiver from consuming alcohol.
 Moe finds Homer, Lenny and Carl at the Nuclear Plant telling Homer to call Barney via FaceTime.

-The four witness Barney being injected with the Anti-Booze, prompting them to go on the run where they are beset by bartenders attempting to inject them with the Booze.
+The four witness Barney being injected with the Anti-Booze, prompting them to go on the run where they are beset by bartenders attempting to inject them with the serum.
 Moe attempts to fight them off, but Carl and Lenny are ultimately injected.
 Homer then returns home, pleading with Marge to leave Springfield.
 However, Dr. Hibbert is already there and, revealing his bartending background, injects Homer.
 Agonized by tremendous guilt, Moe leaves tearfully.

 Three months later, the group are living their dreams but shortly after find Moe working at an omelette bar.
 Feeling bad for him, they re-establish him as their bartender.
-The Society offer the group the antidote to the Booze, but Homer refuses and leaves the bar.
+The Society offer the group the antidote for the Anti-Booze, but Homer refuses and leaves the bar.
 Homer is then chased by the Society again, who wish to forcibly give Homer the antidote.

 During the credits, Bart, Lisa and Maggie find the broken remains of the skull Bart won.
 When the skull strangely manages to reform itself, the trio leave fearfully.